History of Maryvale School System

 THE 80's AND 90'S...AND BEYOND

 In 1989 the District undertook a 12-million-dollar reconstruction project which included asbestos abatement, the addition of several grade 3 classrooms in the Intermediate School, a major renovation of the district libraries, athletic facilities and offices.
-In 1992 the District appointed its third superintendent, Mr. Gary Brader and under whose leadership the District has entered the new century.
+In 1992 the District appointed its third superintendent, Mr. Gary Brader.
 In 1999 the District again undertook a reconstruction project dedicated to infrastructure issues such as roofs, electric power distribution (to complete the Technology Plan and an Access Control project), parking lots and digital upgrades to the HVAC controls.
 In 1993 the Continuing/Community Education Building was re-dedicated in honor of Dr. Robert A. Binner, former Superintendent.
 During the 1990's the district’s enrollment has seen some minor fluctuations but has remained fairly constant at about 2,500 students.
 IT STARTS WITH THE COMMUNITY Over the years, the challenges of the past were met by the many men and women in our District who gave generously of their time and dedication in service to the Board, on our PTOs and the various citizen committees that advise our administrative staff.
 Further, those challenges were met by thousands of teachers and non-teaching professionals who brought their love of learning and children to the classrooms of the district.
 The Maryvale School District prides itself on its deep sense of community and its total commitment to maintain the excellence in education that our residents have been accustomed to respect. (thanks to Mr. Edward Szemraj, Library Media Coordinator , Ret., for much of the research and writing of this history ).

 As the District has moved into the 21st Century, it began the process of making a careful examination of its facilities which were now well over 50 years old in some cases.
 Maryvale’s buildings and playing fields have enjoyed a wonderful reputation over the many years because all of them are used not only by the K-12 program, but also by the community at large through its expansive Community Education program.
 Our community has understood that enhancing its facilities also enhances its property values while providing a well-rounded program for its youngsters.